FractalXX/webshop-frontend/README.md

 Run `npm run build:docker` to create a docker image, then `npm run start:docker` to start it.
 The docker image uses nginx to serve static content.

+Note: when using the Docker image, the port is 80.